Who is Jérôme Lejeune?

 Sophia has assisted in the Atrium at St. Maurice Parish and is completing the Level 1 (ages 3-6) training in the Catechesis of the Good Shepherd.

-Holds a B.A. in Math and Music, and a Montessori teaching diploma from the Association Montessori Internationale (AMI) for ages 3-6.
-She is currently working towards a Lower Elementary (ages 6-9) Montessori teaching diploma from the North American Montessori Centre (NAMC).
+Holds a B.A. in Math and Music, a Montessori teaching diploma from the Association Montessori Internationale (AMI) for ages 3-6, and a Lower Elementary (ages 6-9) Montessori teaching diploma from the North American Montessori Centre (NAMC).

 Jeanette has taught in several Montessori schools in the U.S. and attended Montessori school most of her childhood.